xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Neural Networks.md

 >
 > ![](../z_images/Pasted%20image%2020230621200004.png)
 >
-> We want to minimize the function, but we have multiple variables so we change only one of them at a time, this time we are fixing everything but $z$.
+> We want to minimize the function, but we have multiple variables so we change only one of them at a time, this time we are fixing everything but $z$:
->
-> What is the value of the gradient of $\mathcal{L}$ on $z$?
 >
 > $$\large\frac{\partial\mathcal{L}}{\partial z}= q = 3$$
 >